sillsdev/silnlp/README.md

 Lastly, setup PyCharm to use the Black code formatter by following the instructions [here](https://black.readthedocs.io/en/stable/editor_integration.html#pycharm-intellij-idea).

-#### SIL.Machine.Translator Tool
+#### SIL.Machine.Tool

-Many of the scripts in this repo use the [SIL.Machine.Translator](https://github.com/sillsdev/machine) tool.
+Many of the scripts in this repo use [SIL.Machine.Tool](https://github.com/sillsdev/machine).
-Execute the following command from the repo directory:
+Execute the following command from the repo directory to download it:

 ```
 dotnet tool restore